-One night of fooling around opens a Pandora’s box which Mila wants to pry open wider, whereas James wants to keep the lid on—Mila is a sweet innocent and no way is he going to expose her to anything, especially not to the real James Sinclair.
+One night of fooling around opens a Pandora’s box which Mila just wants to pry open wider, whereas James just wants to keep the lid on tight.
+Mila is sweet and innocent and no way is he going to expose her to the real James Sinclair.

 James appeared in the entrance hall and her heart skipped a beat at seeing him.
 He looked ruffled, his tie loose around his neck and his hair disheveled as if he’d dragged his fingers through it too many times.

 She sat straighter, brushing the tendrils of hair from her face.
 “Hi.”

 He dropped his laptop bag at the entrance and tossed his keys into the bowl at the front door.
 “Hi.”
 He closed in on her, and with each step he took, her heartbeat edged up a notch.
 By the time he stood at her feet and she had to lean back to see his face, her pulse was racing.

 “Rough day at the office?” she breathed, their earlier sexting running on repeat in her mind.

 “You could say that.”

 She looked down so that he couldn’t see her grin, but her eyes came level with his groin and she had to blink.
 There was a rustle of fabric and with a sigh, he dropped his jacket to the floor.
 She looked up to see him tugging at his tie.
 He unknotted it slowly, intentionally, and her stomach did a slow turn at seeing his fingers, the memory of what he’d done to her with them that morning.
 The tie landed on top of his jacket.

 “We have unfinished business.”
 He stared down at her as he started to roll up his sleeves.

 She shifted in the chair, sudden heat crashing through her at the look in his eyes.
 Yes, we do.